 Before planning your visit to hospital, it's important to review your options and understand the next steps to make the most of your health cover.
-We will guide you through this process so you can be confident about the choices you’re making regarding your treatment.
+We'll guide you through this process so you can be confident about the choices you’re making regarding your treatment.

 1. Call us to save time and stress

 Even if you don’t know what treatment or surgery is required at this stage, you should check what your cover includes before you see the specialist as well as if there are any waiting periods on your cover.
 Call us first on 13 16 42 with your nib card and Medicare card (if you're an Australian resident).
 It's handy to check if: